mtkrebs87/Module_18_Challenge/README.md

 # Module_18_Challenge

-An Analysis of the Citi Bike program in October of 2018 and October of 2019
+## An Analysis of the Citi Bike program in October of 2018 and October of 2019

+Link to Tableau Workbook: https://public.tableau.com/app/profile/michael.krebs/viz/CitiBikeExploration_17065817936670/Story1?publish=yes

 Two files were used when analyzing the data from Citi Bike.
 Using this data I was able to answer the following quesstions: